Ye Zhichao: Biography

+By the time of the First Sino-Japanese War, Ye was an aging veteran and was reputed to have become an opium addict.
 As commander of the Zhili provincial troops under Li Hongzhang when the Sino-Japanese war broke out in 1894, General Ye initially led the 3,000 Chinese army at Asan, but when they were driven out of the city by the Imperial Japanese Army and he retreated north to Pyongyang.
 Following the defeat at Pyongyang by the Japanese in September 1894, Ye Zhichao ordered the Chinese defenders to retreat over the Yalu River (which marked the border between China and Korea) into Qing territory.
 General Ye was sentenced to death for his failures, but managed to avoid being executed due to his guanxi connections.

-He was also reputed to be an opium addict.
+According to researcher John Dong, Ye was widely condemned as an incompetent coward for his failures in the First Sino-Japanese War; it was falsely claimed that he had only risen in the military due to nepotism.
+By the 21st century, Chinese historians began to "exonerate Ye from his poor legacy", reconstructing his career and judging that his defeats in the First Sino-Japanese War were not attributable to any major faults of his leadership.